 Winemaking Notes:

-Harvest: Mid September.
-It is collected manually in special wodden boxes and placed in the fruit rack for drying (typically five months at a temperature of 7º C, humidity 45%, and then pressed in the month of February).
+Harvest: Hand-selected grapes are collected manually in special wodden boxes and placed in the fruit rack for drying (typically five months at a temperature of 7º C, humidity 45%, and then pressed in the month of February).

 Aging: 24-months in wood and 2 months in the bottle before release.